Stop Using Manual Redirects for Expo Router Authentication, Use Protected Stack Instead

 Advantages of This Approach

-Declarative and readable: You can immediately see which routes are available under which conditions.
+Declarative and readable: Immediately see which routes are available under which conditions.

-Centralized: All protection logic is in the same place, in the layout.
+Centralized: All protection logic exists in the same place, in the layout.

 Automatic: No need to manually handle redirects in each layout.